 - Consider a rate to increase for packages instead of giving more discounts.

 - Raise the rates as consistent with competitors to generate optimum revenue.

-- Guarantee and cancellation policies to avoid at the last moment no shows or cancellations.
+- Guarantee and cancellation policies to avoid the last moment no-shows or cancellations.

 - Reduce the group room allocations as groups get very low rates.